-I recently imagined an elaborate, expansive conversation between my 27-year-old self and my 30-year-old self—myself from yesteryear vs. myself from today.
-Sadly, it was not a pretty exchange of dialogue.
+I recently imagined an elaborate conversation between my 27-year-old self and my 30-year-old self—myself from yesteryear vs. myself from today.
+Sadly, it was not a pretty exchange.
 Suffice it to say, there was a vast ideological dichotomy between these two guys.

 My 27-year-old self had it all figured out.
 He could do no wrong.
 He was too confident (read: arrogant) for his own good.
-He had the high-paying job, the fancy title at work, the status of a young corporate executive, the long-term career goals, the short-term spend-more-money-than-I-make goals, the big house, the fancy cars, the big screen TVs, and all the stuff that was eventually going to make him happy once all the puzzle pieces fit perfectly.
+He had the high-paying job, the fancy title, the status of a young corporate executive, the long-term career goals, the short-term spend-more-money-than-I-make goals, the big house, the fancy car(s), the big screen TVs, and all the stuff that was eventually going to make him happy once all the puzzle pieces fit perfectly.

 The slightly older man also found a certain amount of contempt for the younger man, and it was hard for him to hide this disdain.
-He couldn’t believe how his self of yesteryear placed so much importance in his stuff, while he didn’t value the most important things in life—things like health, relationships, passions, growth, and contribution.
+He couldn’t believe how his self of yesteryear placed so much importance in material possessions, while he didn’t value the most important things in life—health, relationships, passions, growth, and contribution.

 With that contempt also came pity from the older man—pity for a man who was lost but didn’t know he was lost.
 More than anything, the older man sympathized with the younger man, because he had been on the same path a few years earlier.

 The two men talked for a while, stating their points of view.
 Both men had passionate, seemingly valid arguments and rationalizations for their persuasions.
 And they each had their incontrovertible dogmas.
 Or so they thought.